tech-by-design/polyglot-prime/udi-prime/README.md

 ./udictl.ts ic generate sql     # generate all *.sql artifacts

 # generate all *.java artifacts using jOOQ library and store in a JAR file
-# and then `cat` the details of what was generated (the MANIFEST.MF)
+# and then `cat` the details of what was generated (the MANIFEST.MF);
+# IMPORTANT: `generate java jooq` uses JDBC meta data retrieved from the DB
+#            so be sure to only run `generate java` after migration succeeds.
-./udictl.ts ic generate java jooq unzip -p ../hub-prime/lib/techbd-udi-auto-jooq-ingress.jar 'META-INF/MANIFEST.MF'
+./udictl.ts ic generate java jooq unzip -p ../hub-prime/lib/techbd-udi-jooq-ingress.auto.jar 'META-INF/MANIFEST.MF'
 # run `mvn clean` to clear your cache of the older JAR file.

 ./udictl.ts ic generate docs               # generate all documentation (e.g. SchemaSpye) artifacts